 My machine is now 5 yrs old and has functioned perfectly all it's life.
 Over the last 3-4 months, it has been refusing to fully pump-out, leaving around 1.5 to 2 litres of water in the bowl, which submerges the element and the load therefore remains wet. we had a serviceman call. he pumped it out using the diagnostic functions check; he then checked the hoses for blocking or kinking, but no problem exists. he then suggested the drain hose was too high; (it had worked perfectly beforehand;) but we lowered it by about 30mm as he required.
 The lower drawer does not have a similar problem.
 I have thoroughly cleaned the filters; even swapped the impellors from one bowl to another, but not had any success.
 I phoned F & P in NZ to try and access the diagnostic procedures, but they would not help; suggested we call in serviceman again; very expensive!
 Is there a timer which controls how long the pump operates? or, is the pump-out function governed by a sensor?
 We do not get any error codes, just this annoying excess of water remaining in the bowl.
 The owners handbook states that any excess water must be soaked up manually; I have done this on several occasions, but the problem will not go away.
 Please advise what else I can do?

+WOW!
 I have the same problem with my top Drawer.
 I have been draining the water manually by suction, now all I do is hit the power button and then hit the start button.
 The drain function starts and completely drains the Drawer.
 Thanks for the tip!

 I have the same problem with my top Drawer.
 To drain the water manually without having to suction it out, this is what I do.
 I hit the power button and then hit the start button.
 The drain function starts and completely drains the Drawer.
 I hit the power button again to shut it down before the fill cycle starts.
 I think the problem is the timer shutting down the pump too early.
 I don't want to spend the $$ on a service call until I know they will fix the problem the 1st time.